sbt/sbt-jmh/README.md

 JMH is a Java harness for building, running, and analysing nano/micro/milli/macro benchmarks written in Java and other languages targetting the JVM.

-Please read shipilev.net/blog/2014/nanotrusting-nanotime/ and other blog posts on microbenchmarking (or why most benchmarks are wrong) and make sure your benchmark is valid, before using this plugin to prove performance of things :-) before you set out to implement your benchmarks (and brag about their results :-)).
+Please read [nanotrusting nanotime](shipilev.net/blog/2014/nanotrusting-nanotime/) and other blog posts on microbenchmarking (or why most benchmarks are wrong) and make sure your benchmark is valid, before you set out to implement your benchmarks.

 Usage
 -----